LangMap: A Human-Verified Benchmark for Hierarchical Open-Vocabulary Goal Navigation: Task and Benchmark

-Similar to region annotation, we employ a contrastive protocol to derive natural and discriminative instance descriptions.
-To address fine-grained ambiguity, we cluster semantically similar categories using SentenceBERT~\cite{reimers2019sentence} and refine them into a hierarchy where base categories group related fine-grained categories, \eg, \textit{yoga mat} and \textit{gym mat} under \textit{exercise mat}.
-As shown in Fig.~\ref{fig:benchmark_curation_object}, annotators select a base category and view all instances from the grouped fine-grained categories, along with object snapshots, labeled region panoramas, and verified region descriptions.
-They identify salient visual cues to compose one concise and one comprehensive description per instance, distinguishing it from others of the same category.
-The descriptions include intrinsic attributes (\eg, color, material, pattern, shape, size), spatial context (\eg, relative position, room or region context), and open-world semantics (\eg, Eiffel Tower photo).
+\textbf{Contrastive Instance Annotation.} To address fine-grained object label ambiguity, we cluster semantically similar object categories using SentenceBERT~\cite{reimers2019sentence} and refine them into a hierarchy, where fine-grained classes are grouped under base categories (\eg, \textit{coffee table} under \textit{table}).
+For each base category, annotators review all instances across its fine-grained categories and compose concise and detailed descriptions that distinguish each target instance from other same-category instances.
+For categories with many similar instances (\eg, cabinets), annotators use discriminative region context to reduce ambiguity.
+The resulting instance descriptions cover intrinsic attributes (\eg, color, material, pattern, shape, and size), spatial context (\eg, relative position and region context), and open-world semantics (\eg, an Eiffel Tower photo).
+We use VLM-generated descriptions~\cite{hurst2024gpt4o} as optional references and annotator cross-checking for quality control.